kmccracko/linkedin-connector/README.md

 ---

-If you have another fun fact for this repo, feel free to make a PR.
-I'll even give you credit 😉
+If you have an improvement for this repo, or even just another fun fact, feel free to make a PR.